Harish-Chandra Research Institute

 The Harish-Chandra Research Institute (HRI) is an institution dedicated to research in mathematics and theoretical physics, located in Prayagraj, Uttar Pradesh in India.
 Established in 1975, HRI offers masters and doctoral program in affiliation with the Homi Bhabha National Institute.

 HRI has a residential campus in Jhusi town in Prayagraj on the banks of the river Ganga.
-The institute has over 30 faculty, 50 doctoral students and 25 post-doctoral visiting research fellows and scientists.
+The institute has over 30 faculty, 50 doctoral students and 25 postdoctoral visiting research fellows and scientists.
 HRI is funded by the Department of Atomic Energy (DAE) of the Government of India.

 History

 The institute was founded as the Mehta Research Institute of Mathematics and Mathematical Physics in 1975, with an endowment from the B.S.
 Mehta Trust, Calcutta.
 The institute was initially managed by Badri Nath Prasad and following his death in January 1966 by S.R.
 Sinha, both from the Allahabad University.
 The first official director of the institute was Prabhu Lal Bhatnagar in 1975 when it became truly operational.
 He was followed by S.R.
 Sinha again.

 On 29 November 1975 B. Devadas Acharya joined the Mehta Research Institute (MRI) as its first postdoctoral fellow and on 1 January 1980 was appointed as the first assistant professor of mathematics at MRI.
 During his research work between 1975 and 1984, he gave many talks on graph theory and its applications in computing.
 In one of his talks to international audiences, he envisioned a computing engine based on matrices which would be much more powerful.

 Sharadchandra Shankar Shrikhande joined the institute as its director in January 1983.
 The institute was facing financial difficulties, and Shrikhande sought DAE support for the institute.
 Following the recommendations of the DAE review committee, the Government of Uttar Pradesh committed to provide a campus for HRI, while the DAE committed to provide full funding for all operational expenses.

 In January 1990, the institute was granted about 66 acre in Jhusi town of Prayagraj district and H.S.
-Mani took over as Director.
+Mani took over as director.
 The institute moved to its present campus in 1996.
 Since then, the institute has grown in facilities, scope of research as well as number of faculty and students.

 In October 2000, the institute was renamed in honour of renowned Indian mathematician Harish-Chandra.

 Ravi S. Kulkarni succeeded Mani as the director in August 2001 and was followed by Amitava Raychaudhuri in July 2005.
 Jayanta Kumar Bhattacharjee followed in May 2011.